arjmandi/purple/README.md

 Note: Our intelligence is collective.
 Curiosity in communication turns into being noisy; if there's a collective model with no amount of being noisy, there's no curiosity inside.

 ## Live Free Models
-Supposing having an implementation of these concepts, the resulting system should know it's winning objective at any given time.
+Supposing having an implementation of these concepts, the resulting system comprises many models that are interacting together.
+I call each of these models a Live Free Model(LFM).
+Any LFM knows its objective at any given time and constantly is updating it.
+A set of LFMs form a Purple.

 ## How to use Purple
-Similar to how to use humans.
-Do we:
-1. Use humans?
+Purple, or any other implementation of AGI is not a simple tool to use, it's like a person.

+On the other hand, we also use humans.

+Ways we get what we want from a person:
+1. Using them, persuading them
-2. Trade with humans?
+2. Trade with them
-3. Collaborate with humans?
+3. Collaborate with them
-4. Persuade humans?
+4. Serve them
-All of the above.

 If we truly build AGI, it will have its own agenda, and we need to answer its needs or give it what it wants or persuade it to give us answers.

-It might have an answer for understanding the secrets of the universe, ways to travel to far galaxies, etc.

-We might get an answer and we don't understand it, but we can use it.
+It might have an answer for understanding the secrets of the universe or a way to travel to far galaxies, etc. And we might not understand how that answer works, but might also use it.

 ## The name, Purple
 Moravec paradox
 Purple contradictions amongst cohesion and cohisive. individual and society. want and need.

-# Open Topics
+## Open Questions
 1. Staying alive: should the model show a will to live?
 2. Minimize pain: everything we do can be modeled as pain minimizing. is this an angle that helps the design?
 3. Boredom and laziness: should the model show boredom and laziness?